bazsimarkus/8085-explorer/README.md

 The monitor does not use a fixed baud rate.
 Instead, after reset it waits for you to press the Space key and measures the timing of that character to auto-detect the baud rate.
 This means the board works at whatever speed your terminal is configured for.
 I use 9600 bps.

+The MicroPython interpreter ROM uses its own bit-banged serial routines hardcoded to 9600 baud (tuned for the 6.144 MHz crystal).
+It does not require a Space keypress at startup.

 ---

 ## Documentation